Yuku, a JavaScript/TypeScript Compiler Toolchain in Zig

 Current Status

-More tooling is planned (a resolver, transpiler including .d.ts generation, minifier, and more), built incrementally, one component at a time.
+The rest of the toolchain (minifier, resolver, transpiler including .d.ts generation, and more) is planned and being built incrementally, one component at a time.
 Contributions are welcome and will help accelerate development.

 Performance